We Are Currently At A Point In History Where We Are Experiencing One Of The Largest Generational Groups Entering Their Senior Years.

 What should your basic calculation of staff turnover and retention rates look like?Calculate the total number of people who have left your place of employment divided by the current number of total employees each year.

-You should absolutely do further turnover analysis as you develop your retention plan, but for now that is the number you should be tracking.
+According to expert attorneys for employees, you should absolutely do further turnover analysis as you develop your retention plan, but for now that is the number you should be tracking.
 Awareness is key.

 If at any point, the turnover rate goes down, you might want to figure out what you’re doing differently and repeat that if your number ever starts to climb again.
 Afterward, take note of what you’re doing and make adjustments accordingly.